 British Values & the Prevention of Radicalisation

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
-At Bulphan School these values are reinforced regularly and in the following ways:
+The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the government.
+At Bulphan these values are reinforced regularly and in the following ways:

 The Rule of Law

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the school day, as well as when dealing with behaviour and through school assemblies.
 Children are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Our schools rules, rewards and sanctions which are displayed in all classrooms are an example of this .